Overview

 down ip route del 10.0.0.0/16 via 10.0.1.1 dev enp0s31f6.4000

-directory will be empty.
-To set up the vlan, you need to change the netplan file:
+Installation via installimage will create a network configuration using netplan on Ubuntu 20.04 or higher.
+To set up the VLAN, you need to change the netplan file:

 #/etc/netplan/01-netcfg.yaml